from £143 /night help Price for guests, Nights approx:

 1) Quinta da Marinha

-Set amongst beautiful pine trees and stretching down to Guincho beach, has some of the most grandiose scenery in Portugal.
-Its hole 13, a par 4 descending to the sea, is a picture postcard of Portuguese golf.
+Set amongst beautiful pine trees and stretching down to Guincho beach, it has some of the most majestic sceneries in Portugal.
+Its hole number 13, a Par 4 descending to the sea, is a picture postcard of Portuguese golf.

-It is the 1st Golf Course in Europe and the 2nd in the World to as a Certified Signature Sanctuary - Gold.
+It's the 1st Golf Course in Europe and the 2nd in the World to become a Certified Signature Sanctuary - Gold.

 3) Penha Longa

-Enjoys championship characteristics, an excellent level of maintenance and beautiful panoramic views over Sintra mountain range, "Serra de Sintra".
+Enjoys championship characteristics, an excellent level of maintenance and beautiful panoramic views over the Sintra mountain range.

 One of the oldest and best-known golf courses in Portugal.
-Many champions, including Max Faulkner adn Seve Ballesteros, have walked the fairways of this course.
+Many champions - including Max Faulkner and Seve Ballesteros - have walked the fairways of this course.

 5) Quinta da Beloura

-Fine views over the Sintra mountain range and a course surrounded by trees, provides a very plesurable game of golf.
+Fine views over the Sintra mountain range and a course surrounded by trees provide a very pleasurable game of golf.

-Designed by Rocky Roquemore, its 18 holes extend over 6,120 sqm for a par 72.
+Designed by Rocky Roquemore.
+Its eighteen holes extend over 6,128 metres for a Par 72.